meliorence/react-native-snap-carousel/README.md

 There is one kown issue with RTL layouts: during init, the last slide will shortly be seen.
 You can work around this by delaying slider's visibility with a small timer (FYI, version 0.43.0 of React Native [introduced a `display` style prop](https://github.com/facebook/react-native/commit/4d69f4b2d1cf4f2e8265fe5758f28086f1b67500) that could either be set to `flex` or `none`).

+## ScrollView's limitations

+Note that this plugin is built on top of React Native's `ScrollView`.
+Unfortunately, its implementation shows flaws that affect the plugin, the main ones being the following:
+- there is no `onScrollEnd` event
+- `scrollTo` method doesn't accept any callback
+- Android's `scrollTo` animation is quite brutal.

+We're trying to work around these issues, but the result is not always as smooth as we'd want it to be.
+Keep that in mind and go spam [React Native's Feature Request](https://react-native.canny.io/feature-requests) ;-)

 ## TODO

 - [ ] Implement 'loop' mode
 - [ ] Implement 'preload' mode
-- [ ] Add vertical implementation
 - [ ] Handle changing props on-the-fly
-- [ ] Handle device orientation event
 - [ ] Handle autoplay properly when updating children's length
+- [x] Add vertical implementation
+- [x] Handle device orientation event (see [this note] (https://github.com/archriss/react-native-snap-carousel#handling-device-rotation))
 - [x] Add RTL support
 - [x] Improve momemtum handling
 - [x] Improve snap on Android